 About the Agency

-Courtney Miller-Callihan founded Handspun Literary Agency in 2016, after more than ten years with Sanford J. Greenburger Associates.
-She is a hands-on editorial agent whose eclectic list includes historical fiction, women’s fiction, romance, mysteries, YA novels, humor, and practical nonfiction.
+Courtney Miller-Callihan (she/her/hers) founded Handspun Literary Agency in 2016, after more than ten years with Sanford J. Greenburger Associates.
+Her eclectic list has a strong emphasis on work from historically excluded voices and includes women’s fiction, historical fiction, mysteries, romance and rom-coms, horror, science fiction & fantasy, YA novels, humor, and nonfiction.

-A graduate of the University of California, Santa Cruz (B.A., Literature), and Johns Hopkins University (M.A., English), she lives in San Diego with her family, and travels frequently for meetings and conferences.
+A graduate of the University of California, Santa Cruz (B.A., Literature), and Johns Hopkins University (M.A., English), she lives in San Diego with her family.

 She is always looking for stories she can’t stop reading.

-Novels that strike her fancy often involve one or more of the following:
+Novels that strike our fancy often involve one or more of the following:

 - flawed, active protagonists